MithrilJS/ospec/README v5 preview.md

   - async tests and hooks
 - explicitly regulates test-space configuration to encourage focus on testing, and to provide uniform test suites across projects

-Note: <sup>1</sup> ospec is currently in the process of changing some of its API surface.
-The legacy and updated APIs are both implemented right now to ease the transition, once legacy code has been removed we'll clock around 800 LOC.

 ## Usage

 ### Single tests